 This depends on distance and preference and is agreed upon at the start of the coaching relationship.
 Most often, sessions are conducted over the phone, Skype, or Zoom.
 This allows for optimal flexibility and convenience for both coach and client.

-I’ve worked with clients from around the country (and even the world!), so distance is not an issue.
+I’ve worked with clients from around the world, so distance is not an issue.
 I also understand the challenge of different time zones and will work with you to find mutually convenient session times.

 All clients have access to a secure online client-only website that contains forms, goal setting worksheets, and other useful tools to support getting the most out of the coaching experience.